RahulSkr/skinCarcinomaDetection/README.md

 A deep neural network developed following the residual learning and separable convolution paradigms to diagnose basal and squamous cell carcinoma using a subset of ISIC dataset.
 The network has been designed using the Keras framework.

 # Dataset used for model development
-The dataset used for this project can be found within the "dataset" folder.
+The dataset used for this project can be found within the "data_resized" folder in compressed format.
 This dataset is a subset of the ISIC archive data.

 # Data preprocessing
 The image data has already been resized to 224 x 224 dimensions.
 However, we apply further preprocessing steps which can be implemented using the "preprocessing.py" file.